-You might think that video marketing and video advertisement are the same things.
+You might think that this type of marketing and video advertisement are the same things.
 Although both use videos, they have different focus and goals.

 Video marketing is the overall marketing strategy used to expose the brand.
 Research and analysis of the target audience are usually done in this part.
 The study involves analyzing the target audience and what kind of videos would appeal to said audience.

 The purpose of video marketing is to define the brand and to make the audience aware of the brand.
 They are used to educate or give information to the audience.
 Video marketing encompasses anything from promoting the video, from social media to e-mail marketing.
 The end of a video usually does not provide a call to action.
 Instead, it lets the person watching make up their own conclusions.

 Instead of promoting the brand, video advertising helps a specific product or service.
 They are usually placed on one site only, such as YouTube or Twitter.
 The end of video advertising always ends in a call to action.

 Although the two types have different goals, they intertwine with each other.
 Video marketing and video advertising have the same goal ‒ raise awareness for the brand and/or product.

 Easier Marketing With a Better Result

 The Dollar Shave Club’s success might sound like clickbait, but it is a true story proving the benefit of video marketing.
 According to Rocketium Academy, using videos on your landing pages can boost conversions up to 80%.
 Moreover, there’s a chance that people would click your e-mail marketing content if the word video is mentioned in the subject.